eduardojyap/fake-artist-webApp/readme.md

 # Fake Artist Goes To New York
-Attempting to  create a web app based on the board game.
+Attempting to  create a web app based on the board game using React, Redux and Firebase